hyeyoon0808/TIL/AWS/What is IAM.md

 #### Policies

 - policies are made up of documents, which are called policy documents.
 These documents are formatted in JavaScript Object Notation (JSON) and procide permissions for users, groups, and roles.

+** you can geneate and download a credential report that lists all users in your account. => passwords, access keys, MFA